Alba Restaurant

 Quincy's Broader Drinking Geography

 For visitors arriving from Boston, Quincy is accessible via the MBTA Red Line, which makes the Hancock Street corridor reachable without a car.
 That transit connection matters for bar visits in particular, where driving is not the preferred mode.
-The Red Line runs to Quincy Center station, from which Hancock Street is a short walk, making Alba and its neighbours genuinely accessible for an evening that starts elsewhere in the metro area.
+The Red Line runs to Quincy Center station, from which Hancock Street is a short walk, making Alba accessible for an evening that starts elsewhere in the metro area.

 Within Quincy itself, the dining range is broader than most outside visitors expect.
 Royal Hotpot Korean BBQ Sushi and Bar represents the city's significant Asian dining corridor, a reflection of Quincy's large East Asian community, particularly concentrated around the Wollaston and North Quincy neighbourhoods.
 That diversity means a single evening in Quincy can move across registers in a way that a more homogeneous dining district would not support.
 Alba occupies a different part of that range, one oriented toward a bar-forward experience rather than a cuisine-led one, which makes it a natural starting or finishing point for a longer evening rather than the singular destination.